AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Experiments

+\textbf{Ablation Study on NAS Methods}.
+To study the importance of the proposed search method, we evaluate the performance of different NAS algorithms on the same search space of the Alimama dataset.
+As shown in Tab.~\ref{tab:search}, the one-shot random search achieves better performance than both brute-force methods of random, RL, EA, and the algorithmic complex methods of ENAS, DARTS, SNAS with lower search cost.
+Moreover, AMEIR with the three-stage one-shot searching pipeline brings about a remarkable improvement on the one-shot random search under a similar time budget, demonstrating the effectiveness and efficiency of the proposed method.

-\textbf{Ablation Study on Architecture of Aggregation MLP}.
-In order to analyze the origin of model improvement, we investigate the influence of different parts in the aggregation MLP and present the average results in Tab.~\ref{tab:ablation}.
-We first show the impact of combining strategies of explored interactions.
-It is obvious that interactions applied to deep MLP (MLP interaction) and wide FM (FM interaction) bring orthogonal improvement on vanilla DNN, indicating that both combining strategies can contribute to the recommendation.
-Additionally, SE interaction (AMER-2) and MLP search (AMER-23) further boost the performance of MLP, which supports the design of backbone architecture in AMER.
+\textbf{Ablation Study on Backbone Model}.
+To further analyze the impact of the backbone model, we isolate different components in Stages~2 and~3, and report the mean metrics on the non-sequential datasets.
+As shown in Tab.~\ref{tab:ablation}, the interactions (searched) applied to MLP and FM bring orthogonal improvement on vanilla DNN.
+The result reveals that both combining strategies contribute to the result.
+Additionally, SE interaction (AMEIR-B) and MLP search (AMEIR-C) could further boost the performance of recommendation, suggesting the superiority of the backbone design in AMEIR.